AstraZeneca vaccinations resume in Europe after clot scare - WTMJ

 “Last night when I found out that vaccination was possible again, I made the appointment right away and then I was satisfied and grateful that I was able to get vaccinated,” Brandl said.

-Infections and hospitalizations are rising dramatically in many parts of Europe, with many officials saying they are either entering are already are in a “third wave.”

-Lars Schaade, the deputy head of Germany’s Robert Koch Institute, said the rate of infections there is “now clearly exponential.”

-Officials have warned that Germany could face a return to stricter lockdown measures by Easter.
+Infections rates in Germany are “now clearly exponential,” Lars Schaade, the deputy head of the Robert Koch Institute, said.
+Officials have warned that country could face a return to stricter lockdown measures by Easter.

 In Poland, more people are on respirators than at any time since the start of the pandemic and children make up a greater percentage of those hospitalized.
 Officials blame the surge on a more transmissible mutation first identified in Britain that is spreading like wildfire in the country, and they say the worst is yet to come.
 The central European nation is preparing to enter a new nationwide lockdown on Saturday — albeit one that is less restrictive than the one imposed a year ago.